heer0304/Project-Development/README.md

 # <a href="#" target="_blank">Order Bot</a>

-Order Bot is system where user can order from restaurant and do payment via paypal.
+Order Bot is system where user can order from restaurant.

 To run: